 Want to plan and lead on dives, organise and manage groups of divers and develop rescue management skills?

-As a BSAC Dive Leader you are are becoming an expert in your field of dive leadership.
+As a BSAC Dive Leader you are becoming an expert in your field of dive leadership.
 You will also be competent in planning dives for groups of divers and managing diving on the day including, if necessary, managing rescue situations.
 This comprehensive course is a mix of classroom-based and practical lessons that will give divers confidence to plan, lead and manage dives, and deal with emergencies.
 Leading a dive will develop enjoyment, confidence and experience as a diver.
-After qualfying, and if you wish, depth can be built progressively to a maximum of 50m.
+After qualifying, and if you wish, depth can be built progressively to a maximum of 50m.
 Dive Leaders are eligible to progress to Open Water Instructor.